 It features rugged terrain.
 On top of that, hands are utilized in scaling the terrain but some element of exposure is created by the steep slope.
 Minimal to no protection may result in serious injuries if things go south.

 What does 5.12 mean in climbing?

-It is a Yosemite Decimal System (YDS) grade that describes the difficulty in a climb.
-The second number, which runs from 2-15, outlines the level of difficulty within holds and moves involved in a climb.
+It is a Yosemite Decimal System (YDS) grade that describes the difficulty of a climb.
+The second number, which runs from 2-to 15, outlines the level of difficulty within holds and moves involved in a climb.